Stock market today: Asian shares slide after retreat on Wall Street as crude oil prices skid

 A separate report said U.S. businesses increased how much stuff they produced in the summer by more than the total number of hours their employees worked.
 That stronger-than-expected gain in productivity more than offset increases to workers’ wages and also could help keep a lid on inflation.

+“The market is currently in a consolidation phase as investors eagerly await the November U.S. employment report on Friday.
+This report is pivotal; if it indicates slowing inflation on wages and a weaker job market, it could fuel expectations for rate cuts in 2024,” Anderson Alves of ActivTrades said in a commentary.

 In the bond market, Treasury yields were generally lower.
-The 10-year yield fell to 4.11% but rose to 4.16% by early Thursday.
-It was at 4.17% late Tuesday.
+The 10-year yield rose to 4.17% by early Thursday on a par with its level late Tuesday after it dipped to 4.11%.
 In October it was above 5%, at its highest level since 2007.

 Credit: AP